 Many SEOs aren’t happy about this, because the majority of them spend more time building links than testing.

-About 3 years ago when Google rolled out its Panda update, the focus was to push back against low-quality or thin content.
+When Google rolled out its Panda update, the focus was to push back against low-quality or thin content.

 This means that if you weren’t providing value for your users, your site could have been penalized, and many sites were.

 At the same time, there were sites that enjoyed lots of search and social media channel traffic.

 Authority sites like CNN and Mashable continue to dominate search results because they generate millions of visitors each month.

 Traffic is a user-based metric because it’s related to the user’s activities.
 To further buttress this point, let’s use Moz’s ranking data on over 200,000 domains.